Frequently Asked Questions

 - + Questions Involving Special Circumstances and Populations

 Yes, under the ACA insurance companies can’t refuse to insure consumers with chronic or preexisting medical conditions, exclude coverage for preexisting conditions, or charge higher premiums because of a health or medical condition.
-The ACA also requires insurance companies in the individual and small employer markets to offer more comprehensive coverage than is currently available for some people with chronic illnesses.
+The ACA also requires insurance companies in the individual and small employer markets to offer more comprehensive coverage than was available for some people with chronic illnesses.
 It prohibits discrimination on the basis of age, disability, or expected length of life.
 Coverage for these benefits is available from the beginning of the policy coverage period, without a waiting period, even if there was no prior coverage.

 - + Does coverage provided through a religious health care sharing ministry satisfy the individual mandate?

 The ACA includes an exemption from the individual mandate for individuals who are members of a health care sharing ministry.
 This type of organization is not licensed as an insurance company and doesn’t guarantee payment of health care claims or expenses.

 - + Are undocumented immigrants eligible for coverage through the Health Insurance Marketplace or for tax credits?

 No, undocumented immigrants aren’t eligible for coverage through the Health Insurance Marketplace or for advance premium tax credits.
 They may be able to buy coverage from an insurance company or through an agent off the Marketplace.

 - + What options are there for consumers with children who aren’t citizens or legal residents?

 Consumers won’t be able to buy a policy through the Health Insurance Marketplace for children who aren’t citizens or legal residents, but they may be able to buy coverage from an insurance company or through an agent off the Marketplace.

 - + Are incarcerated people eligible for coverage through the Health Insurance Marketplace or tax credits?